 In September 2015, FINRA released Regulatory Notice 15-33 which provides guidance on effective liquidity risk management strategies.
 Based on the guidelines, broker-dealers are expected to rigorously evaluate their liquidity needs related to both market wide stress and idiosyncratic stresses, devote sufficient resources to measuring risks applicable to its business and report the results of measurement to senior management.
 This would include a review for what those risks might be based on historical events that have affected the firm or other firms and stresses that could occur but have not yet been observed.
 Additionally, based on the guidelines, every broker-dealer needs to consider developing contingency plans for addressing those risks so that the firm will have sufficient liquidity to operate after the stress occurs while continuing to protect all customer assets, conduct stress tests and other reviews to evaluate the effectiveness of the contingency plans, have a training plan for its staff and have tested processes on which it intends to rely if such stresses occur.
-The Company is reviewing these guidelines and plans to assess them in the context of its current liquidity risk management strategies and will make any necessary enhancements to its procedures upon the conclusion of its review.
+The Company has reviewed these guidelines and is completing its assessment of them in the context of its current liquidity risk management strategies and has begun to make necessary enhancements to its procedures.